lilt/lilt-node/docs/TranslateApi.md

 let fileId = "fileId_example"; // String | List of File ids to be translated, comma separated. let memoryId = "memoryId_example"; // String | Id of Memory to use in translation. let opts = {
-  'configId': 3.4 // Number | An optional pararameter to specify an import configuration to be applied when extracting translatable content from this file.
+  'configId': 3.4, // Number | An optional pararameter to specify an import configuration to be applied when extracting translatable content from this file.
+  'withTM': true // Boolean | An optional boolean parameter to toggle the use of Translation Memory in the translation of the file.
 };
 apiInstance.batchTranslateFile(fileId, memoryId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);